 What to expect

-- Right now all of our meditation and discussion session are in person.
+- All of our meditation and discussion session are in-person.

-- Kindly take off your shoes before entering the practice area.
+- Kindly take off your shoes and silence your phones before entering the practice area.

 What to wear